TomFern/devops-course-module2/README.md

 - `3-integration-testing`: learn about integration testing
 - `4-e2e-testing`: learn about end-to-end testing
 - `5-test-reports`: learn about end-to-end testing
-- `6-pipeline`: implement all tests in a CI/CD pipeline
+- `6-pipeline`: implement all tests in a CI/CD pipeline.
+Implement test reports